 a).
 Join (stitch) together multiple video files

 b).
-Handle multiple audio tracks and works with files larger than 4GB
+Handle multiple audio tracks and works with files larger t

 - [Mac Solution] Trim/Cut and convert Canon Elph 530 footage for streaming to SmartTV